Greek tortoise: Sexing

-Males of T. graeca exhibit several distinct physical characteristics that differentiate them from females.
+Males of Testudo graeca exhibit several distinct physical characteristics that differentiate them from females.
 They are typically smaller in size and possess longer tails that taper evenly to a point.
-The male's cloacal opening is situated farther from the base of the tail.
+The male's cloacal opening is situated further from the base of the tail.
 On the plastron, or underside of the shell, males show a slight concavity, which aids in mounting during mating, whereas females have a flat plastron.
 Additionally, the posterior portion of a male's carapace is usually broader than its length, and the rear marginal scutes often curve outward.

 Behavior

 Brumation

 Testudo graeca brumates during cold months, emerging as early as February in hot coastal areas.
-Individual tortoises may emerge during warm days even during winter.
+Individual tortoises may emerge on warm days even during winter.